-I have a Law Degree: Now what?
+I Have a Law Degree: Now What?

 Now, it’s sitting on your mantle in a golden frame collecting dust–a symbol of what you can do when you put your mind to it, but not necessarily an indicator of what you will do.

 You have a number of options and it all depends on a number of factors unique to your own aspirations.

 It’s not an easy choice for anyone.

 One of the greatest struggles we went through when my partner and I opened our own practice was deciding the area of law in which to focus.

-Research Demographics before Locating
+Research Demographics Before Locating

-If you specialize in discrimination litigation, you’d be better off working out of southern cities with more conservative populations over Los Angeles or New York City, where the number of actionable cases are fewer.
+If you specialize in discrimination litigation, you’d be better off working out of southern cities with more conservative populations over Los Angeles or New York City, where the number of actionable cases is fewer.

 Find out what kind of legal entities are in your area, and then find out who manages them and how long they’ve been around.

 A lot of us want to be our own boss, but make no mistake: it’s not going to be easy, especially if you’re already bogged down under a mountain of debt or mistakenly open your doors for people in a neighborhood with unfavorable demographics.

 The Power of Networking

 Knowing the right people and strengthening the right relationships can make you more comfortable with the decisions you make throughout your career.

 Don’t Forget to Ask for Advice

 Not long after launching, we attended a seminar with a lineup of speakers who shared advice on the exact types of problems we were facing: delegation of responsibility, billing practices, networking, and even financial planning to help us juggle the debt from law school with the new expenditures common to owning a business.

-We both had mentors from law school, but more often we shared our thoughts and concerns with people and colleagues who were in the same boat instead of the people who had traversed those waters ten, twenty, even thirty years ago.
+We both had mentors from law school, but more often we shared our thoughts and concerns with people and colleagues who were in the same boat instead of the people who had traversed those waters ten, twenty, or even thirty years ago.

 Don’t be afraid to approach people who are no longer in the business of building a firm in order to ask them the keys to success in your field of law.